Today is March 17th, 2010. Which means it’s Saint Patrick’s Day.

 Big fucking whoop-de-do.

 I’ve always hated this day.
 Seriously.
 Nothing against the Irish per say you know.
 On my mother’s side of the family, there’s English.
 As a child she grew up in Liverpool.
-Going further back into her background, she can trace it back further to Ireland and Scotland.
+Going further into her background, she can trace it back to Ireland and Scotland.
 You still won’t catch me wearing any green on March 17th, and I’ll tell you why.

 However, I digress.
 Let’s focus on one of the most annoying parades ever, especially in New York City; The Saint Patrick’s Day parade.
-The parade in honor of the holiday I truly hate the most.
+The parade in honor of the holiday I truly detest the most.
 Good old St. Patrick.

 Bleh.

 A bit of quick history about Saint Patrick.
 Supposedly he did exist.
 His birth could be traced to either 385 AD or 387 AD, and he died around 461 AD or 493 AD.
 At age 16 he was taken captive from Britain, and made to be a slave in Ireland for about six years.
 St. Patrick heard God whispering in his ear, and soon escaped.
 Now safe in Britain, this dude heard yet another voice from above, urging him to go back to Ireland as a missionary.
 So after many years in training, he went back to in the hopes of Christian conversion.
 Now this gets murky because the story of Saint Patrick tends to get exaggerated quite a bit.
 The person formerly known as Maewyn Succat is credited for converting most Irish folks.
-It was believed that most of the Irish was practicing a more nature-based spiritual belief system, similar to Paganism, and/or Celtic Druidism.
+It was believed that most Irish folks were practicing a more nature-based spiritual belief system, similar to Paganism, and/or Celtic Druidism.
 Please keep in mind that further confusion is due to the fact that very little contemporary evidence about the original Druids exists.
 Particularly since their knowledge was passed on within an oral tradition.

 Which leads to one of the main reasons why I loathe this holiday.
 Basically this is just a celebration about how one religion trampled over another culture.
 Yay!
 Let’s drink to that!